matt77hias/Blog/_posts/2018-01-28-the-universal-pointer.md

 This way elements will always reside at the same index.
 *(If it must be possible to remove elements, you can still use the approach below by adding some extra bookkeeping.)*

-The second problem can be solved by using a `std::array` of `std::vector` which not will be resized.
-If we know the maximum number of elements, we can assume worst case behavior.
+The second problem can be solved by using a `std::array` of `std::vector` which not will be resized, given that we know the maximum number of elements.
+This way we always assume worst case behavior.

 The first and second problem can be solved together by using the index of elements as a handle instead of a pointer or reference to the element.
 This approach is prone to error, since the index itself has no clue of the `std::vector` it belongs to.